 2. The Service

 (b) No Ownership.
 You represent that you will not use SPOD's intellectual property as if it were your own, or in any way which may be confusing, misleading, or deceptive, nor attempt to register such intellectual property in any jurisdiction.
-You may only use the Service according to SPOD's terms, rules, and guidelines found in this Contract, and SPOD may revoke this license and limit your access to the Service according to this Contract.
+You may only use the Service according to SPOD's terms, rules, and guidelines found or referred to in this Contract or agreed between the parties otherwise.
+SPOD may revoke this license and limit your access to the Service according to this Contract.

 (c) Your Account Information.
-If you do not provide complete, accurate, and up-to-date information in your user account, SPOD may suspend or terminate your access to the Service.
+If you do not provide complete, accurate, and up-to-date information in your Merchant Account, this is a material breach of the Contract and SPOD may suspend or terminate your access to the Service.
 This includes current, valid payment information, your full name as shown on your income tax return, and any other financial or tax-related information SPOD requests.
+SPOD also requires a valid email address from you so that we can communicate with you.
 You are solely liable for the consequences of providing incorrect or out-of-date information.
+Before you submit the Merchant Account registration form, you may check the accuracy of the information you have entered and amend it using the correction tools provided.

-(d) Maintenance.
-You are solely responsible for securing your login credentials, for covering all costs and aspects of the configuration of your own software and hardware as needed to use the Service, and for adapting to any later changes to the Service.
+(d) Maintenance and Security.
+You are solely responsible for securing your login credentials against access by third parties, for covering all costs and aspects of the configuration of your software and hardware as needed to use the Service, and for adapting to any later changes to the Service.
+Do not use the same login credentials of your Merchant Account for other websites and services.
+If you have reason to believe that third parties have accessed your login credentials, change your password, and notify us immediately.

 (1) interfere with the Service by using viruses or any other programs or technology designed to disrupt or damage any software or hardware;

-(2) interfere with, or disrupt the access of any user, host or network, including, without limitation, by using a virus; by overloading, flooding, or spamming the Service; or by engaging in any activity that places a disproportionate burden on the Service (including by automated means) compared to ordinary use from a single, ordinary user; or
+(2) interfere with, or disrupt the access of any user, host or network, including by using a virus; by overloading, flooding, or spamming the Service; or by engaging in any activity that places a disproportionate burden on the Service (including by automated means) compared to ordinary use from a single, ordinary user; or

 (3) engage in any activity that interferes with another user's ability to use or enjoy the Service.